Tech support for online learning

 Do you have technology-related questions?
 Are you having difficulty accessing and using UBC software and programs for online learning?
 Do you have questions about what technology is available to students?

-Your peer technology assistant is part of the Student Learning Hub team and is here to support you with:
+Your Peer Technology Assistant (PTA) is here to help you with various learning technologies.
+Your PTA is part of the Student Learning Hub team and can support you with:

 - technical assistance